-Saudi Arabia's explanation for Jamal Khashoggi's death 'credible', says Donald Trump
+Turkey 'will not allow cover-up' after Saudi Arabia claims Jamal Khashoggi died in 'fist fight'

 -

-Saudi Arabia's claim that journalist Jamal Khashoggi died following a fight at its consulate in Istanbul is credible, Donald Trump has said.
+Turkey will not allow a "cover-up" after Saudi Arabia confirmed that journalist Jamal Khashoggi died following a fight at its consulate in Istanbul.

+The deputy head of Turkey's ruling party, Numan Kurtulmus, said authorities would share evidence they have gathered about Mr Khashoggi's death.

+Turkish government sources have alleged Mr Khashoggi was tortured and murdered by a hit squad flown in from Riyadh, something the kingdom has denied.

+But until Friday night the Saudis had not provided an alternative explanation for what happened to the Washington Post contributor and vocal critic of the kingdom, who was last seen entering the consulate on October 2 to collect paperwork for his upcoming marriage.

+They have now said Mr Khashoggi died following a "fist fight" at the consulate, an explanation US President Donald Trump said was "credible".

-The British Foreign Office said it is considering its "next steps" following the revelation on Friday night.
+The UK Foreign Office said it is considering its "next steps" following the announcement.

 Saudi Arabia, a key ally and trading partner for many western states, said 18 suspects were in custody and that intelligence officials had been fired, a move Mr Trump described as a "good first step".

-Turkish government sources have alleged Mr Khashoggi was tortured and murdered by a hit squad flown in from Riyadh.

-The Saudis dismissed the claims as baseless, without providing an explanation as to how he disappeared - until now.

 The whereabouts of his body remains unknown.
+Amnesty International said Saudi Arabia should "immediately produce" it so independent forensic experts can conduct an autopsy.

 - What have the Saudis said?